FOR IMMEDIATE RELEASE

 2018 Boston Marathon® Will Mean Over $200 Million For Greater Boston Economy

 BOSTON (March 23, 2017) - The 122nd Boston Marathon on Monday, April 16, 2018, and surrounding Marathon-related events including the John Hancock Sports & Fitness Expo and the B.A.A.
-5K, will bring an estimated $201 million (USD) in spending impact to the Greater Boston region, according to Greater Boston Convention & Visitors Bureau (GBCVB) President and CEO Patrick Moscaritolo.
+5K, will bring an estimated $201 million (USD) in spending impact to the Greater Boston region, according to Greater Boston Convention & Visitors Bureau (GBCVB) President & CEO Patrick Moscaritolo.
 Held annually on Patriots’ Day, the Boston Marathon is the world’s oldest consecutively run marathon and ranks as one of the world’s most prestigious road racing events.
 The Boston Athletic Association (B.A.A.) has managed and organized the Boston Marathon since the event’s inception in 1897.

 This year, there will be 30,000 official participants in the Boston Marathon, including more than 7,100 runners traveling from 96 countries outside the United States.
 In addition, over 1,000 members of the media from more than 200 outlets are expected to cover the Boston Marathon, providing the Greater Boston region with unparalleled international exposure.

 “The Boston Marathon and its related events provide an extraordinary kick start for our visitor season,” Bureau President and CEO Pat Moscaritolo explained.
 “The Boston Marathon is the premier and most beloved event in our city, and region and our community looks forward each year to welcoming runners and media from around the world.”